camel-cdr/rvv-d1/README.md

 This sets up the initial value of `regs->status`, which is later loaded by `restore_all`, which returns from supervisor to user mode.

-Here is the end of the generated assembly:
+Here is the end of the generated assembly, you can generate the dissasembly using `objdump -b binary -m riscv:rv64 -D`:

 ```asm
 sd	a5,256(s1) # 23b0f410 (this stores into regs->status)